melodch/DebtTracker/reports/report.md

 void log_action(char* file, int c, int r, int change);
 ```

 To improve our user interface, we explored the GTK toolkit.
 This allowed us to create a window and buttons for the user to interact with, as opposed to typing into the terminal command line.
 With time, we could easily develop our [GTK application](../GTK/gtkapp.c) to include all of our program features.
 Currently, the program is able to create a main menu window with buttons on the left hand side that allow the user to pick a function to perform.
-This window shows a user creating a new group using the GTK program:
+This window shows a user creating a new group using the GTK program, which has a much friendlier interface:

 <p align="center">
 <img src="images/gtkapp.png" alt="Debt Tracker with GTK GUI" width="450"/>